Frequently asked questions

 That’s great.
 We would be pleased to welcome you as a new neighbouring rights owner.
 You can register online here.
 Remember to print out and sign the registration forms.
 For identification purposes, please include a copy of your passport or identity card with your registration forms.
 As it is not necessary for your Citizen Service number (BSN) or passport photograph to be visible, feel free to erase both with a black pen.
 Once we have completed your registration, we will destroy the copy provided by you.

-If you have moved or will you be moving in the near future, you will find that it is quick and easy to update your address details yourself online via the MySena portal: Log in on MySena.
-If you are an artist and have a personal account, click ‘welcome’ after logging in.
+If you have moved or will you be moving in the near future, you will find that it is quick and easy to update your address details yourself online via the MySena.
+If you are an artist and have a personal account, click on Musician after logging in.
 You will be able to change your details in the screen that appears.
-If you have a producer’s account, update your details in the company data tab.
+If you have a producer’s account, click on Company after logging in.
+After you have changed your address, we will send you a link via email to confirm your new address.

 If you self-publish music, this means that you are both a musician and a producer.
 You should therefore also register as a producer with Sena.
 This means that you will also receive a fee as a producer whenever your music is been played on radio or television.